-A proposal to update West Hollywood’s Municipal Code to clarify City Manager Paul Arevalo’s authority to hire and supervise senior City Hall staffers drew opposition last night from two City Council members who argued that the Council should have a say in hiring department heads.
+A proposal to update West Hollywood’s Municipal Code to clarify City Manager Paul Arevalo’s authority to hire and supervise senior City Hall staffers drew opposition last night from two City

 The proposal, brought forward by City Attorney Mike Jenkins, would bring the city’s code in line with state law, which applies to cities such as West Hollywood that do not have their own city charter.